embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ## For text rendering crates

-Crates that handle text rendering should now implement items exported by the [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate to integrate with embedded-graphics.
+Crates that handle text rendering should now implement the `CharacterStyle` and `TextRenderer` traits.
+These are used for both text styling and layout.

-TODO: Improve this section before release.
-Text rendering isn't included in `core` anymore.

 ## General